sheafk/wwdc-badges-methods-ios-0616/README.md

 2. Call your methods to get the results that you need.
 3. Run the tests to check your work.

-## Premise
+## Introduction

 You did such a great job last year at the [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc/) that they've asked for you back—and now they want you to handle a few more tasks as well.
-It's more work than you could possible handle by yourself given the time frame, so you'll need to figure out how to pass off the intructions by creating some methods!
+It's more work than you could possible handle by yourself given the time frame, so you'll need to figure out how to pass off the instructions by creating some methods!

 The speaker list is new this year, but it boasts a similarly astounding group.